Franklin Township, Somerset County, New Jersey

 Franklin Township is a township in Somerset County, in the U.S. state of New Jersey.
-It is centrally located in the Raritan Valley region, within the New York Metropolitan Area.
+It is centrally located in the Raritan Valley region within the New York Metropolitan Area.
 As of the 2020 United States census, the township's population was 68,364, an increase of 6,064 (+9.7%) from the 2010 census count of 62,300, which in turn reflected an increase of 11,397 (+22.4%) from the 50,903 counted in the 2000 census.
 The township was the state's 19th most-populous municipality in 2020, after being ranked 22nd in 2010.

-Traditionally a farming community, it has become a fast-growing suburb with massive development in the later 20th and 21st centuries as a diverse blend of races, religions, and cultures.
+Traditionally a farming community, it has become a fast-growing suburb with massive development in the late 20th and early 21st centuries, fostering a diverse blend of races, religions, and cultures.
 In 2008, Franklin Township ranked #5 on Money magazine's list of America's Top 100 Best Places to Live.

 What is now Franklin Township was originally formed circa 1745 as Eastern precinct.
 Franklin Township was incorporated on February 21, 1798, as one of New Jersey's initial group of 104 townships by an act of the New Jersey Legislature.
-Portions of the township were taken to form South Bound Brook (formed within Township, became independent municipality as of April 11, 1907) and East Millstone (February 18, 1873, returned to Franklin Township on December 31, 1949).
+Portions of the township were taken to form South Bound Brook (formed within Township, became an independent municipality as of April 11, 1907) and East Millstone (formed on February 18, 1873, and returned to Franklin Township on December 31, 1949).